react-knowledgeable/talks/.github/ISSUE_TEMPLATE/talk.md

 <!--
 What happens after the proposal?
 - We'll contact you on GitHub directly.
 If you prefer private conversation, please leave your preferred way of contact.
-- Once your topic and time is confirmed, we'll reference your issue in the umbrella issue of the event.
 - If you have any questions, feel free to reach out via twitter @reknowledgeable -->